gamemanual0/gm0/source/docs/design-skills/cad-tutorials.rst

 Choosing the Drivetrain
 ^^^^^^^^^^^^^^^^^^^^^^^

 After learning your :term:`CAD <Computer-aided design (CAD)>` program of choice, determine the necessary requirements for the drivetrain based on the current game.
-Teams should shoot for the wheelbase that works the best in that specific field’s layout.
+Teams should shoot for the wheelbase that works the best in that specific field's layout.

 For instance, in Relic Recovery (2017-2018) a drivetrain required precision to not only grab glyphs from the center pit, but also to line up against the cryptobox.
 Thus, mecanum wheels and a wide center section of the robot proved an advantage over a 6 wheel tank drive.
 (However, it should be noted that with sufficient practice and competent drivers, any drive base can be competitive up to a certain extent).